DucNguyenhuuminh/fake_news_detect/README.md

 # Fake News Detection
-## Using LSTM to detect the fake news
+## Using CNN 1D to detect the fake news
 ## --> Expected outcome: 80% of correct answers.